-Years ago, I came across an object lesson to teach kids about the power of our words (which later became a viral social media post.)
+Years ago, I came across an object lesson to teach kids about the power of our words.
 You were supposed to squirt out a tube of toothpaste and then ask the kids to put the toothpaste back in the tube.
 Of course, they couldn’t, and the point was that our words are like that, too.
 I need to remember this lesson when I’m trying to ride out my teen’s mood swings.
 I can always say something later, but once it’s out there, I can’t unsay it.
 In general, the tumultuous teen years seem like a good time to err on the side of silence.

 5. Soften the edges.